 It’s also the home of Euro 2020 and the FIFA World Cup in 2022.
-There’s a good chance that TSN will also be showing the qualifiers of both along the way.
+TSN will also be showing the qualifiers for EURO 2020 and likely the European qualifiers for the 2022 World Cup along the way.

 The future of soccer on TSN is difficult to predict.
 For now, domestic MLS and the big world tournaments are just enough to stay tuned.

 Some MLS matches